KannonZenetism/zenetism-field-physics/structural-forensics/exhibits/2026-06-19-post-agi-layering-and-universal-multiversal-intelligence-adjacency.md

 Universal AI has an earlier technical lineage in AI theory, especially around Legg-Hutter intelligence and AIXI.

 That must be acknowledged.

+The capture sharpens the acknowledgment: the June 2026 paper's own author list includes Hutter and Legg — the lineage credited here and the paper's authorship converge.
+The acronym is theirs by lineage; the question this record raises concerns the stacked placement and the surrounding architecture, not the term.

 However, acknowledging that lineage does not dissolve the structural adjacency.